joshcrain/joshcrain.io/index.md

 pageTitle: Josh Crain
 metaDescription: This is Josh Crain's website.
 ---
-<p class="text--larger"><span class="dropcap">S</span>ince 2006 I have worked in different roles as a web designer, product designer, and UI developer.
-Design allows me to make an impact through user advocacy, research, web standards, and code.
-Most recently, my interests have focused on how to build a better design system and the exciting new possibilities of static site generation.</p>
+<p class="text--larger"><span class="dropcap">J</span>has worked as a web designer, product designer, and UI developer.
+Design allows him to make an impact through user advocacy, research, web standards, and code.
+Most recently, his interests have focused on how to build a better design system and the exciting new possibilities of static site generation.</p>
-<p class="text--larger">My lifelong interest has been making art.
-I want to be a better painter and I’d like to spend <em>a lot more time</em> in my sketchbook.
-There is a lot I want to learn and hope to share.
+<p class="text--larger">His lifelong interest has been making art.
+He wants to be a better painter and would like to spend <em>a lot more time</em> in his sketchbook.
 There are also <a href="/notes/other-interesting-things/">other interesting things</a>.</p>

 <hr>

 ## Recent Art
-A selection of paintings.
-Mostly digital, gouache, or watercolor.
+A selection of digital, gouache, and watercolor paintings.
 Some are new some are old.
 Some are slightly embarassing.

 <ul class="flex--articles flex--articles--3 pull--both" style="padding-top:2em;">
 {% for post in collections.art limit:9 reversed %}